rbaracskai/Baracskai-Portfolio/FinalProject.md

     * c.
 Total giving to nonprofits in 2019 was $449.64 billion<sup>2</sup>

- 2. This is not a new issue and publicly accessible data is hard to find, but Echoing Green applicant data provides the largest, most recent, publicly available dataset<sup>3</sup>
+ 2. Lack of funding: not a new issue, but publicly accessible data is hard to find.
+Echoing Green applicant data provides the largest, most recent, publicly available dataset<sup>3</sup>
     * a.
 DATA VIZ (1): 2 Line charts, showing year over year
     * b.
 Total Raised by Race/Ethnicity
     * c.
 Total % of Applicants by Race/Ethnicity